heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 Threads are more lightweight than processes but their number is limited by the operating system.

-In order to manage multiple threads, a thread pool is used.
-A thread pool is a pool of threads that can be reused to handle multiple clients.

-If the thread pool is full, the main thread will wait until a thread is available.
+There are two ways to manage threads:

+- Unlimited threads
+- Thread pool that limits the number of threads

-An analogy is to think of a thread as a restaurant with multiple tables.
+When discussing the unlimited threads approach, an analogy is to think of a restaurant with no tables at all.
+When a new customer arrives, the restaurant manager adds a new table for the customer.
 Each table can handle one customer.

+Using this approach, the more customers arrive, the more tables are added.
+This approach is not suitable for production as space and resources are limited.

-If a customer is already sitting at a table, the customer can sit to another table.
-If all tables are occupied, the customer will have to wait until a table is available.
+When discussing the thread pool approach, an analogy is to think of a restaurant with a limited number of tables.
+When a new customer arrives, the restaurant manager checks if a table is available.
+If a table is available, the customer can sit at the table.
+If no table is available, the customer will have to wait until a table is available.

+Using this approach, the number of tables is limited.
+This approach is suitable for production as space and resources are managed and limited.

 ### Asynchronous programming